|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 3: Ilulissat, Greenland

-Venturing 250km north of the Arctic Circle we find the stunning coastal community of Ilulissat.
+Venturing 250 kilometres north of the Arctic Circle we find the stunning coastal community of Ilulissat.
 Ilulissat translates literally into "iceberg", and there couldn't be a more fitting name.

 Day 4: Karrat Fjord

-Upernavik or "the spring place" is populated by 1,100 people most of whom make their living in the fishing industry; thus, a few small fish processing plants line the harbor.
+Upernavik or "the spring place" is populated by 1,100 people, most of whom make their living in the fishing industry; thus, a few small fish processing plants line the harbour.
 Part of the population relies on polar bear hunting and sealing.

 Day 6: Kap York